 Link rot can cause users to leave a website, reducing overall user engagement and potentially affecting conversions (sales or desired actions).

-If you link to content that is frequently updated, make sure to keep track of the changes.
-Update your links to avoid directing visitors to out-of-date material.
+If you link to content that is continuously updated, be sure to watch for any changes.
+Updating your links is important so that you don’t send your visitors to outdated content.

-Finally, there are tools available to scan your website for broken links so you can fix them quickly.
-By following these steps, you’ll keep your website user-friendly, trustworthy, and ranking well in search results.
+Finally, there are tools out there that will scan your website for all broken links for you to quickly fix them.
+If you apply all the principles above, you will keep your website user-friendly, trustworthy, and ranking in search.

 For more similar blogs, visit EvolveDash today!